Global Warming and Climate Change

 “Be aware that this is now a fundamental threat to humanity and we’ve really got to do something now.”

 “Be aware that this is now a a fundamental threat to humanity”.
 This a stark warning to every being on this planet that we must act now.
 If we don’t we wont be here very much longer.
-There is now no doubt that this period of Earth’s history must be called the Anthropocene and that is is likely to be the shortest era in over 400 billion years.
-If we don’t act now we are heading for mass extinctions, rapid further warming of the climate, unprecedented migration of displaced populations and weather related natural disasters.
+There is now no doubt that this period of Earth’s history will be called the Anthropocene.
+This is likely to be the shortest era in over 400 billion years.
+If we don’t act now we are heading for mass extinctions and rapid further warming of the climate.
+This will lead to unprecedented migration of displaced populations and weather related natural disasters.

-Wars will certainly ensue, mass starvation and disease will become normal across the whole planet and our race will either diminish almost entirely or vanish.
+Wars will ensue, mass starvation and disease will become normal across the whole planet.
+Our race will either diminish almost entirely or vanish.
 Complex unpolluted habitats and structured environments are critical to maintain temperature and water in the environment.
-Monocultures in food production have only existed for a little over a hundred years and they are proving disastrous for the environment.
+Monocultures in food production have only existed for a little over a hundred years.
+They are proving disastrous for the environment.

 Our critical situation at this moment in time makes farmers across the globe the most important beings on the planet.
 We must support them in a period of rapid adaptation and change.
-Nature must also be given space and an unpolluted environment to “breathe”.
-We have to remove pressure on our scarce resources of land and water to deal with this, a fundamental threat to humanity.
+Nature must also have space and an unpolluted environment to “breathe”.
+We have to remove pressure on our scarce resources of land and water, a fundamental threat to humanity.

 A Fundamental Threat to Humanity What’s the problem?